till-f/NetMessage/README.md

 ```

 ### 4. Initialize client and connect to server
-Create the client instance and add handlers for events, messages and requests.
+Create the client instance and add handlers for relevant events, messages and requests.
 Then, connect to the server using its host name and port number:

 ```cs